-ART 127 - New Majors Seminar 1 hour
+ART 127 - New Majors Seminar 1 hour (offered fall only)

 Introduction to the field of art through the verbal and visual exploration of content, process, and media for the art major.
-The course will also incorporate the study of contemporary and historical issues.
-Course offered only in Fall Semester.
+Opportunities in the areas of studies offered at Truman will be explored.
+Skill development in verbalizing visual information will be addressed through the study of contemporary and historical issues.
+Introduction to University and Art Assessment Programs.